TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

 <details>
   <summary> 2.
 Subcategory Growth Analysis  S</summary>
-Calculate the % YoY growth rate by Subcategory & release the top 3 with the highest growth rate.
+Calculate the % YoY growth rate by Subcategory and release the top 3 with the highest growth rate.

 ```sql
 WITH qty_by_year as(
   SELECT